bptlab/fCM-design-support/README.md

 - severity: Can be one of the following: Errors | Warnings | Information and indicates the color the element is highlighted in.
 - link: A link to the guideline.

-For every returned element in the getVioaltions() function the follwing must be returned:
+For every returned element in the getViolations() function the follwing must be returned:
 - element: The .businessobject of the element the violation should be displayed on.
 - message: The error message which is displayed in the error table and the hints.
 - quickFixes: An array of potential quickfixes for the violation.